International Money Transfer Limits: Complete Guide 2024

 There’s not a legal limit to the amount of money you can send internationally.
 However, banks and providers do set their own limits which vary based on where you’re sending money to and how you want to set up your international transfer.

-Generally, online payment limits with traditional banks can be on the low side – 1,000 USD per transfer for Bank of America, and 25,000 USD for Chase for example.
+Generally, online payment limits with banks can be on the low side – 1,000 USD per transfer for Bank of America, and 25,000 USD for Chase for example.
 However, you can usually send more by visiting a branch – and paying a higher fee.

 Specialist online services can often offer higher value online transfers, which come with transparent fees and fairly low overall costs compared to banks.
 Wise, for example, has payment limits of 1 million USD when you’re using an ACH, or 1.6 million when you send with a wire.
 And OFX has no limits at all, aside from those which are imposed by law in the US or the destination country.
 Check out the options for a few specialist services before you make your international transfer, to see if you can get a lower fee and an easier end to end payment process.